CliMA/OceanParameterizations.jl/README.md

-# ClimateParameterizations.jl
+# OceanParameterizations.jl
-Machine learning and uncertainty quantification of surrogate models for climate modeling using probabilistic programming
+Machine learning and uncertainty quantification of parameterizations for ocean and climate modeling.